10 questions to ask your solar installer in Perth before committing

 9. What happens if there's a problem with the installation after you've been paid?

 A good installer has a clear answer.
 Vague responses ("we'll sort it out") are a yellow flag.
+If a vague answer turns into a real dispute, see how to lodge a solar installer complaint in Perth.

 10. What is your payment schedule, and how much deposit do you require?